 My family has gone on a Walt Disney World vacation with babies, toddlers, preschoolers, and tweens.
 As a family of 7, we have had many magical firsts.
+With all that magic, you also have to be prepared to travel with young children.
 This is exactly why we continue to budget for a Walt Disney World vacation every year- first rides on Splash Mountain, first hugs with Disney characters, first haircuts on Main Street, U.S.A., first tastes of Mickey-shaped ice cream bars, and first holidays.
-But I need to be prepared with these little ones.
+Here are my 7 packing necessities for Disney World with toddlers.

 Packing for Disney World With Toddlers